Want to sell art online? Great! But first, you need a plan

 Actually, you need a plan based on solid information from trusted sources.

 Here's where I see plenty of craft professionals' hopes for an online business fall apart.
 They have a gorgeous product.
-They are excited and motivated.
+They are smart, excited and motivated.
 But they get lured into the common marketing trope that building an online business is easy and free.
-So they put a lot of time and effort into building a website, but they don't have a plan to promote it.
+So they put a lot of time and effort into building a website with a "free" web building service, but they don't have a plan to promote it.

 What they really needed wasn't a free web building platform.
 They needed a plan - not a haphazard throwing together of random strategies - a clear plan with an understanding of exactly where they were going, how they were going to get there, and why.

 Without a clear plan, their sites, lovely as they may look, get no traffic, and bring them no business.

 It's a shame.
 I hate to see it happen because it doesn't have to be that way.

 Building an online business isn't easy, or free.
 But it is definitely reasonably affordable (compared with many other types of businesses) and it is achievable if you have the right information, and you're willing to work at it.